matecat/simple-s3/README.md

 Please read carefully the [object safe naming rules](https://docs.aws.amazon.com/en_us/AmazonS3/latest/dev/UsingMetadata.html).

-Escaping objects name is entirely up to you.
+Escaping object names is entirely up to you.

-You can use the provided ```SimpleS3\Components\Encoders\UrlEncoder``` class, or inject in Client your own encoder if you prefer, but please not that it MUST implement
+You can use the provided ```SimpleS3\Components\Encoders\UrlEncoder``` class, or inject in Client your own encoder if you prefer, but please note that it MUST implement
 ```SimpleS3\Components\Encoders\SafeNameEncoderInterface```
 interface: